 When you are visiting London for 3 or 4 days, you also have time to go on a day trip outside the city.
 The location of the English capital is convenient for various excursions and activities.
 You can easily get to a beach, go to places carrying the heart of the English culture or even leave the country altogether.
 Here is a guide to the best day trips from London, it includes how to get to your destination and the things to do once you get there.

-You can also read Top adventure weakened getaway in the UK
+You can also read Top adventure weekend getaway in the UK

 Recommended by Xyu and beyond